Breakfast in New York

 If you are looking for something special, go to Ellen’s Stardust Diner on Broadway and 51st Street (near Times Square).
 The unique feature of this restaurant is that all of the waiting staff sing.
 This also makes for a free Broadway show!
 Most of the waiters and waitresses leave after just a few months in order to perform in real musicals in New York, so this diner is just a stepping stone for them.

-The best time to arrive at Ellen’s Stardust Diner is between 08:00 and 08:30.
+The best time to arrive at Ellen’s Stardust Diner is around 08:00.
 After that, it will be very busy.
-They usually start singing around 08:00 on weekdays (and on weekends they will start later).
-Breakfast at Ellen’s Stardust Diner is more expensive than your regular diner, starting from $15.
+They usually start singing around 08:00.
+Breakfast at Ellen’s Stardust Diner is more expensive than your regular diner.

 Hector’s Cafe & Diner